 Life Without Technology: Lessons from 30 Days Unplugged

 I recently took on the challenge of living without technology for a month.
 No internet, no laptop, and no TV.
-Just a dumb phone for calling friends and local businesses.
 In this article, you'll discover 14 lessons that I took away from the 30-day experiment.

 Whether you're looking to unplug for a day, a week, or longer, these lessons will help you simplify your life, rediscover the beauty of the present moment, and find joy in the analog world.